The Sweet: Forming a new image

+By the end of 1973, the band's name evolved from "The Sweet" to "Sweet".
+The change would be reflected in all of their releases from 1974 onward.

-By 1974, Sweet had grown tired of the management team of Chinn and Chapman, who wrote the group's major hits and cultivated the band's glam rock image.
-The group and producer Phil Wainman, assisted by engineer Peter Coleman, recorded the album Sweet Fanny Adams, which was released in April 1974.
-Sweet's technical proficiency was demonstrated for the first time on self-penned hard rock tracks such as "Sweet F.A." and "Set Me Free".
+From mid 1973 to early 1974, Sweet were growing increasingly tired of the management team of Chinn and Chapman, who had written the group's major hits and who had cultivated the band's glam rock image, with Sweet rejecting the song Dyna-mite, which instead went on to become a hit for Mud that reached number 4 in the UK singles chart in November 1973.
+The band and their producer Phil Wainman, assisted by engineer Peter Coleman, recorded the album Sweet Fanny Adams, which was released in April 1974 and featured self-penned hard rock tracks such as "Sweet F.A." and "Set Me Free".
 Sweet also adopted a more conventional hard rock sound and appearance.
 Sweet Fanny Adams also featured compressed high-pitched backing vocal harmonies, which was a trend that continued on all of Sweet's albums.

-During sessions for the album, Brian Connolly was injured in a fight in Staines High Street.
+During sessions for the album, Brian Connolly was injured in a fight in Staines, on High Street.
 His throat was badly injured and his ability to sing severely limited.
 Priest and Scott filled in on lead vocals on some tracks ("No You Don't", "Into The Night" and "Restless") and Connolly, under treatment from a Harley Street specialist, managed to complete the album.
 The band did not publicise the incident and told the press that subsequent cancelled shows were due to Connolly having a throat infection.
 This incident reportedly permanently compromised Connolly's singing ability, with his range diminished.

 No previous singles appeared on the album, and none were released, except in Japan, New Zealand and Australia, where "Peppermint Twist/Rebel Rouser", apparently released by their record company without their knowledge, gained a No. 1 chart position in the latter.
 Sweet Fanny Adams would be Sweet's only non-compilation release to break the UK Albums Chart Top 40.

 Sweet were invited by Pete Townshend to support the Who, who were playing at Charlton Athletic's football ground, The Valley in June 1974.
 However, Connolly's badly bruised throat kept them from fulfilling the role.
 Sweet had frequently cited the Who as being one of their main influences and played a medley of their tracks in their live set for many years.